Backdoor Decomposable Monotone Circuits and their Propagation Complete Encodings: Abstract

 \section{Abstract}

 We describe a compilation language of backdoor decomposable monotone circuits (BDMCs) which generalizes several concepts appearing in the literature, e.g.\ DNNFs and backdoor trees.
 A \(\mathcal{C}\)-BDMC sentence is a monotone circuit which satisfies decomposability property (such as in DNNF) in which the inputs (or leaves) are associated with CNF encodings from a given base class \(\mathcal{C}\).
-We consider different base classes which consist of encodings with various propagation strength.
-In particular, we consider encodings which implement consistency checker (CC) or domain consistency (DC) by unit propagation, unit refutation complete (URC) and propagation complete (PC) encodings.
-We show that a representation of a boolean function with a \(\mathcal{C}\)-BDMC can be transformed in polynomial time into an encoding from \(\mathcal{C}\) for any of the classes of CNF encodings mentioned above.
+We consider the class of propagation complete (PC) encodings as a base class and we show that PC-BDMCs are polynomially equivalent to PC encodings.
+Additionally, we use this to determine the properties of PC-BDMCs and PC encodings with respect to the knowledge compilation map including the list of efficient operations on the languages.